-This does not apply when deploying ColdFusion on a J2EE server.
+Note: This does not apply when deploying ColdFusion on a J2EE server.

 If you enable or disable security or change any option in the Java and JVM Settings page in the ColdFusion Administrator, you must stop and restart ColdFusion for your changes to take effect.
+For details, see Starting, stopping, and restarting ColdFusion.